Sopyaan/Sales-Analysis-of-Products---Euro-Grossen-Sales-Data-of-2024/README.md

 # Sales-Analysis-of-Products---Euro-Grossen-Sales-Data-of-2024

-# Introduction
+# 🗂️ Project Overview
-This project is a personal initiative to analyze sales data and uncover insights into profitability and trends.
-The dataset used in this analysis is sourced from Kaggle, specifically curated for the Euro Grossen sales data of 2024.
-This project delves into the Euro Grossen Sales Data for the year 2024, offering a comprehensive analysis of product sales, pricing, and profitability.
-By exploring this dataset, the project aims to uncover key insights into sales trends, profitability drivers, and overall business performance.
-Covering a wide range of products across multiple categories, this analysis serves as a foundation for optimizing sales strategies, pricing models, and inventory management to enhance business outcomes.
+This project is a personal initiative to analyze Euro Grossen sales data for 2024.
+The dataset, sourced from Kaggle, focuses on evaluating product sales, pricing, and profitability.
+Through this analysis, I aim to uncover key sales trends, identify profitability drivers, and assess overall business performance.
+Covering a variety of products across multiple categories, this project serves as a foundation for optimizing sales strategies, pricing models, and inventory management to enhance business outcomes.

 [Analysis Data](https://github.com/Sopyaan/Sales-Analysis-of-Products---Euro-Grossen-Sales-Data-of-2024/blob/main/Sales_Analysis_of_Products_Profitability_and_Trends_Euro_Grossen_Sales_Data_of_2024.ipynb)

-# Project Goals
+# 🎯 Objectives
 The primary objectives of this project are:
 - Analyze Sales Performance: Evaluate the sales trends and performance of each product category.
 - Assess Profitability: Compare selling prices with buying costs to identify profitable products and categories.
 - Uncover Sales Patterns: Identify monthly and seasonal trends in sales performance.
 - Provide Actionable Insights: Offer data-driven recommendations for pricing strategies, inventory optimization, and revenue enhancement.

-# Metrics and Dimensions
+# 📋 Data Description
 ## Metrics
 - Total Sell: Total revenue generated from product sales.
-Profit: Calculated as the difference between Total Sell and Buying Price.
+- Profit: Calculated as the difference between Total Sell and Buying Price.
 - Quantity: Total number of units sold.
 - Weight: Product weight, impacting logistics and shipping costs.
 - Price per Piece (Kr): Selling price of each product.